ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch08_lifeboat.md

 Why bother with defining ethical theories?
 Surely good people don’t need them, and bad people don’t consult them.
 People will do what they prefer, and just make up justifications as needed after the fact – why *bother* lecturing people about morality?

 Of course, the danger always exists that an immoral person will attack you for his own hedonistic purposes.
 It could also be the case that, despite clean and healthy living, you may be struck down by cancer before your time – the former does not make the science of morality irrelevant, any more than the latter makes the sciences of medicine, nutrition and exercise irrelevant.
 One demonstrable effect of a rational science of morality must be to reduce your chances of *suffering* immoral actions such as theft, murder and rape – and it is by this criterion that we shall also judge the moral rules proposed in Part Three of this book.

-[^10]: Of course, if I were such an incompetent or confused human being that I ended up on the verge of starvation, incarceration might be an improvement to my situation.

-[^11]: Nietzsche’s “will to power” and Rand’s “that which serves man’s life is the good”.